-Students of the Hertie School of Governance had the unique opportunity to discuss the future of Burma with pro-democracy leader and Nobel Peace laureate, Aung San Suu Kyi.
+Students of the Hertie School had the unique opportunity to discuss the future of Burma with pro-democracy leader and Nobel Peace laureate, Aung San Suu Kyi.

 Aung San Suu Kyi joined the discussion via a live audio link from her home in Burma.
 She spoke frankly about the lack of meaningful change in her country since the most recent elections; and shared about her movement’s efforts to change the minds of the Burmese people in order to facilitate real and lasting political change.